Xwedodah: Etymology

 This etymology was suggested by Carl Goldner, and accepted by Émile Benveniste and Christian Bartholomae, and became a popular opinion among Western scholars.
 However, there is no * vadha- to Vedic or * vada- root in the Avesta of the vadh root; in Avesta the vāδaya and upa.vāδaiia- 'lead (to marry)' and uzuuāδaiia are 'leaving the father's house'. vadh-Vedic, vad-Avestan should not be confused with vah-Avestan "to take", vaz-Avestan with the uhyá-unknown form.

 Sanctification of Xwedodah

-In order to legitimize the marriage of Xwedodah, stories were made up that Zurvan and Ahura Mazda their relatives, in some Zurvanism narratives, it is mentioned that Zurvan had a wife and had children with Ahura Mazda and Ahriman, later, Ahura Mazda married his mother and had children with her, including the sun, dogs, pigs, donkeys, and cattle.

-But in other Zoroastrian traditions outside the Zurvanism narratives, it is said that Ahura Mazda married his daughter Spenta Armaiti and she gave birth to Keyumars, and later she gave birth to Mashya and Mashyana.
-These traditions are considered to be that Keyumars was born to the same mother as Mashya and Mashyana, and not that Mashya and Mashyana are the children of Keyumars.
+In Zoroastrian traditions, it is said that Ahura Mazda created all Yazatas, therefore all Yazatas are considered spiritual children of Ahura Mazda.
+Spenta Armaiti, one of the Amesha Spenta, is also considered the consort of Ahura Mazda as queen of heaven and mother of earth.
+In one tradition in the sixth "Gāh" Keyumars, the first human, was created from mud on the left side of "Veh-Dāit" to help Ahura Mazda, and he was created in the form of a 15-year-old boy.
+In another tradition, Keyumars was the result of intercourse between Ahura Mazda and Armaiti, and she gave birth to Keyumars.
+In this tradition, it's also considered that Mashya and Mashyana are also children of Armaiti since she's Mother Earth, and not that Mashya and Mashyana are only the children of Keyumars.